Feast of the Conception of the Virgin Mary: Catholic

 Pope Sixtus IV designated 8 December as the feast day of the Conception of Mary, and in 1476 issued the apostolic constitution Cum Praeexcelsa, establishing a Mass and Office for the feast.
 In 1568, in revising the Roman Breviary, Pope Pius V suppressed the office, substituting the word "nativity"; although the Franciscans were allowed to retain the old form.

 In 1708 under the papal bull Commissi Nobis Divinitus, Pope Clement XI made it a Holy Day of Obligation.

 In 1854, in the apostolic constitution Ineffabilis Deus, Pope Pius IX defined the dogma of the Immaculate Conception of the Blessed Virgin Mary.

 While the Eastern Orthodox Church recognizes the exceptional holiness of the Mother of God, whom it celebrates as immaculate (achrantos), "it did not follow the path of Roman Catholicism in moving towards a recognition of her Immaculate Conception".
-The Orthodox Church never subscribed to Augustine of Hippo's notions of original sin and hereditary guilt.
-The Church does not interpret "original sin" as having anything to do with transmitted guilt but with transmitted mortality.
-Because Adam sinned, all humanity shares not in his guilt but in the same punishment.

 Many Eastern Rite Catholic Churches celebrate the feast on December 9.